jcolag/entropy-arbitrage/2026-05-21-battle-lines.md

  > **SHEL-LA**: Our first visitors.
 You're not all the same race.

-You might recognize Shel-La as a fairly young [Jonathan Banks](https://en.wikipedia.org/wiki/Jonathan_Banks), probably mostly known then for comedy and increasingly as calculating criminals.
+You might recognize Shel-La as a fairly young {% wiki Jonathan_Banks|Jonathan Banks|en %}, probably mostly known then for comedy and increasingly as calculating criminals.

  > **O'BRIEN**: Not even a transponder signal.
 If they went down, we should at least get something from their transponder.
 The warp eddy has traces of meson particle emissions.
 That makes it a Starfleet power reactor.